Wanna be a Creative Arts Therapist?

 In Australia, creative arts therapy is a self-regulated profession.
 That means it's not regulated by AHPRA (the Australian Health Practitioner Regulation Agency) like psychology or occupational therapy.
 Instead, the profession is overseen by peak professional bodies ANZACATA and PACFA.

-Professional bodies: ANZACATA & PACFA
+The professional bodies: ANZACATA & PACFA

 ANZACATA stands for the Australian, New Zealand and Asian Creative Arts Therapies Association.
 It is the peak professional body representing creative arts therapists across the Australia, New Zealand and Asia-Pacific region.